HTD-Health/playbook-OUTDATED/testing-devices.md

 PIN for unlocking devices - 1111

 Devices are located in the main office in a metal drawer in the shelf

+We have Slack account named HTD mobile device, you can use it to send links for installing new builds etc.

+HTD mobile device login credentials:

+Login: hello@htdevelopers.com

+Password: Doniczka!@#